Non-planarity of Markoff graphs mod p: Introduction

 For each prime number $p$, we consider a graph whose vertices are triples in $\F_p^3$, with edges connecting a vertex $(x,y,z)$ to

 The operations $m_1, m_2, m_3$ preserve the polynomial $x^2+y^2+z^2 - xyz$.
 Thus the graph is a disjoint union of subgraphs corresponding to solutions of a Markoff-type equation

 with $k \in \F_p$.
 An especially interesting case is $k=0$, which Markoff investigated (over $\Z$ rather than $\F_p$) and found to be related to quadratic forms and Diophantine approximation \cite{M}.
-We also recommend \cite{A} as an excellent account of this exceptional structure in mathematics, and cite \cite{AD,BGS,CGMP,C, FLLT, MM,MPC,Mirz} as some examples of recent work on the Markoff surface.
 By ``the Markoff graph mod $p$", we mean the graph with vertices $(x,y,z) \neq (0,0,0)$ satisfying $x^2+y^2 + z^2 = xyz$ in $\F_p$, and edges given by $m_1, m_2, m_3$ as above.
 For example, Figure~\ref{fig:mod7} shows the Markoff graph mod 7.